kuma35/thinking-forth-jp/sphinx/chapter3.rst

 We can write our keystroke interpreter as a decision table (worrying about the implementation later):

-| >l>l>l ** &\ **\ & **
-| Ctrl-D & DELETE & INSERT-OFF
-| Ctrl-I & INSERT-ON & INSERT-OFF
-| backspace & BACKWARD & INSERT<
-| left-arrow & BACKWARD & INSERT-OFF
-| right-arrow & FORWARD & INSERT-OFF
-| return & ESCAPE & INSERT-OFF
-| any printable & OVERWRITE & INSERT
+.. csv-table:: decision table
+   :header: "Key", "Not-inserting", "Inserting"

+   "Ctrl-D", "DELETE", "INSERT-OFF"
+   "Ctrl-I", "INSERT-ON", "INSERT-OFF"
+   "backspace", "BACKWARD", "INSERT<"
+   "left-arrow", "BACKWARD", "INSERT-OFF"
+   "right-arrow", "FORWARD", "INSERT-OFF"
+   "return", "ESCAPE", "INSERT-OFF"
+   "any printable", "OVERWRITE", "INSERT"

 We’ve placed the possible types of keys in the left column, what they do normally in the middle column, and what they do in “insert mode” in the right column.

 To implement what happens when “backspace” is pressed while in Insert Mode, we add a new procedure: